Panos0210/Hitman-3-Ansel-Un-locker/README.md

 # Compatibilities
 It only supports the Steam Version for now but you can just add the Epic-Xbox path when you download the .py files and then make it to an .exe but i will try to make a Epic and Xbox verison in the future

+(note: after v2.0 it is made to find the \Hitman 3\Retail\HITMAN3.exe dir so if the two other platforms install the game like this they are supported)

 # How to use
 just open the locker if you wan to lock it or open the unlocker if you want to unlock it and wait